Who’s Who: Coaches, Captains, Committee

 Frequently found manning the welcome desk on a Friday evening at Harrow Lodge pool, James may well be the first member of the HSC team you talk to.

 James became treasurer in 2017 but has been involved in the club since his daughter joined in 2011.
 His wife has also been a committee member, and his son still trains and swims for us in the Leagues.
-James also trains with the masters.

 Club Secretary, Competition Secretary